avanderw/avanderw.github.io/static/blog/20251203T134726_understanding-wardley-mapping_9b296090.md

 The technique incorporates the climatic reality that the environment is constantly shifting.
 Therefore, the maps must be living documents, kept current and updated regularly as components mature and competitive dynamics evolve.
 This operational requirement enforces organizational agility and ensures that strategic planning remains grounded in the present context.

-## V. Mapping Methodology: Step-by-Step Construction and Analysis (The "How")
+## IV.
+Mapping Methodology: Step-by-Step Construction and Analysis (The "How")

 Creating a robust Wardley Map involves a four-phase process, progressing from identifying the driving force to analyzing strategic movement.